-COVID-19 numbers have increased in Newton County and the State of Georgia during the month of July.
-Social distancing, face masks and hand washing are just three of the recommended ways to fight the spread of COVID-19.
+COVID-19 numbers are starting to decrease in the state of Georgia.
+Social distancing, face masks and hand washing are STILL recommended to continue to fight the spread of COVID-19.
 This page includes links to resources about recommended guidelines to stop the spread of COVID-19, including up-to-date Executive Orders from Governor Kemp,

 "Empowering A Healthy Georgia"